SaparovPetr/myriad/in turn - в свою очередь.md

 # in turn - в свою очередь

-#### Usage examples of "implement" (осуществлять)

-1. Implement a plan
-2. Implement a policy
-3. Implement changes
-4. Implement a strategy
-5. Implement new technology
-6. Implement reforms
-7. Implement procedures

-**Present Perfect:** They have implemented the new system successfully.
-**Past Simple:** The company implemented the changes last month.
-**Past Continuous:** She was implementing the new guidelines during the project.
+1. Act in turn
+2. Respond in turn
+3. Speak in turn
+4. Take turns in turn
+5. Follow in turn
+6. Help in turn
+7. React in turn

+Present Perfect: They have helped each other in turn to complete the project.
+Past Simple: She spoke in turn during the meeting yesterday.
+Past Continuous: We were responding in turn to the questions.
-**Past Perfect:** By the time the audit began, they had already implemented the necessary improvements.
+Past Perfect: By the time the session ended, everyone had acted in turn.